amardeep434/CharcoalManagement/replit.md

 # CharcoalBiz - Sales Management System

 ## Overview
-CharcoalBiz is a full-stack sales management application for charcoal businesses.
-Its core purpose is to track sales, manage hotel customers, process payments, and generate statements.
-It features a comprehensive dashboard with real-time analytics and robust data import/export functionality, supporting multi-company operations.
-The vision is to provide a comprehensive tool for charcoal businesses to efficiently manage sales and customer relationships, offering significant market potential for improved operational efficiency.
+CharcoalBiz is a full-stack sales management application designed for charcoal businesses.
+Its purpose is to track sales, manage hotel customers, process payments, and generate statements.
+Key capabilities include a comprehensive dashboard with real-time analytics and robust data import/export functionality, supporting multi-company operations.
+The vision is to provide a comprehensive tool for charcoal businesses to efficiently manage their sales and customer relationships, enhancing their business vision and market potential.

 ## User Preferences
 Preferred communication style: Simple, everyday language.